oliversheridanmethven/pyarv/getting_started/an_example.md

 # An example

-The example showcases the how to use the PyARV package.
+The example showcases how to use the PyARV package.

 !!! note "NumPy arrays"
     - We use numpy arrays, not lists.